-- Makes recommendations to the Board regarding the selection of candidates, qualification and competency requirements for service on the Board and the suitability of proposed nominees as directors; - Advises the Board with respect to the corporate governance principles applicable to us; - Oversees the evaluation of the Board and management; - Reviews and approves in advance any related person transactions, other than those that are preapproved pursuant to pre-approval guidelines or rules established by the Committee; - Reviews the form and amounts of director compensation and makes recommendations to the Board with respect thereto; and - Establishes guidelines or rules to cover specific categories of transactions.
+Nominating and Corporate Governance • Makes recommendations to the Board regarding the selection of candidates, qualification and competency requirements for service on the Board and the suitability of proposed nominees as directors: Richard Burns Brian D. Dunn Darla M. Romfo (Chairwoman) • Advises the Board with respect to the corporate governance principles applicable to us; and Oversees the evaluation of the Board.